patrikas-sestokas/CaesarCipher/README.md

 ## Known behavior
 - `{output}` files are overwritten.
-- Launching tool with input method as standard input like so ```CaesarCipher 5 - -``` will result in application waiting for said input.
+- Launching tool with input method as standard input like so ```CaesarCipher 5 - -``` and then not providing said input will result in application waiting.
 Forever, if necessary.